SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-web-parts-with-add-in-parts.md

 </webParts>
 ```

-## Use the exported add-in part to get the add-in part definition
+## Create the new add-in part on the page by using the add-in part definition

 To use the add-in part definition in your CSOM code: